36 Instagram Hacks To Elevate Your Business In 2021

 –Isabel Raymond, Social Media Manager at Sharelov

-3. Switch to a Business Profile
+3. Switch To A Professional Profile

-With a business profile, you’ll be able to list an email, phone number, and address.
+With a business account, you’ll be able to list an email, phone number, and address.
 Your email and phone number link straight to your profile, where visitors can tap “Contact” and choose from calling you or sending an email.
 You can also add your business address, helping even more people find you; just make sure you have Facebook location services turned on.

 Optimize your Instagram bio — the brief lines of text under your profile picture, name, and category — to quickly explain to visitors who you are and what you do.
 Take this opportunity to show off your brand’s personality, and include some social proof, too; if you can do it naturally, it’s also good to include keywords in your bio.